Hubble reveals complex multi-scale structure in the edge-on protoplanetary disk IRAS 23077+6707: Radiative Transfer Modeling

 \subsection{Modeling Results}

 First, we tested whether our simulations are capable of reproducing the observed brightness ratios and midplane thicknesses of IRAS23077.
-Figure~\ref{fig:model_grids} compares the observations (black dots) with a representative subset of our models ($i=80^\circ$, $\chi_\mathrm{l}=1.0$).
+Figure~\ref{fig:model_grids} compares the observations (black dots) with a representative subset of our models ($i=80^\circ$, $\chi_\mathrm{L}=1.0$), where colored lines with different markers reflect the different model realizations (flaring index $\psi$ and large grain fraction $f$) within this subset.
 Although no single model simultaneously matches both observables, the simulations broadly reproduce the observed trend in brightness ratios, including their decline toward longer wavelengths.
 In contrast, the modeled midplane thicknesses are systematically smaller than observed, except at the shortest optical wavelengths ($0.4$–$0.6\,\micron$), where they are overestimated.
-The latter discrepancy likely arises from residual scattered light and noise in the HST/UVIS data, which are not included in the simulations.
+These discrepancies likely reflect the simplifying assumptions of our modeling approach, such as axisymmetry, isotropic scattering, and an idealized dust structure, which limit the models' ability to reproduce the true midplane thicknesses of IRAS23077 across all wavelengths.
 We also find significant parameter degeneracies, with comparably good fits to the observations arising from different combinations of model parameters.
 These residual discrepancies likely reflect the limitations of our simplified, axisymmetric modeling approach; reproducing the observations in full detail will, however, require more advanced, non-axisymmetric simulations.

 Figure~\ref{fig:obs_vs_model} compares the observations to the results from one representative model setup ($i=80^\circ$, $f=0.875$, $\psi=0.5$) from the above subset.
-The second and third rows show the ``10\% unsettled” ($\chi_\mathrm{l}=0.1$) and ``no-settling" ($\chi_\mathrm{l}=1.0$) cases, respectively.
+The second and third rows show the ``10\% unsettled” ($\chi_\mathrm{L}=0.1$) and ``no-settling" ($\chi_\mathrm{L}=1.0$) cases, respectively.
 As noted above, all simulations were convolved with the PSF corresponding to the observed image at the same wavelength.

 The models broadly reproduce the overall morphology of IRAS23077 across all investigated wavelengths, although asymmetries such as shadowing and wisps were not modeled.
 Notably, the ``10\% unsettled" and ``no-settling" setups produce almost indistinguishable disk morphologies.
 A similar outcome was reported by \citet{Duchene+2024} in their modeling of the EOD Tau042021: in the optical and near-IR scattered light, settled and unsettled models yielded very similar morphologies.
 At sub-mm wavelengths ($890\,\micron$/ALMA), however, they found a clear distinction---unsettled disks appeared significantly more flared, while settled disks produced narrowly confined, ``cigar-shaped" midplanes.
 In combination with high-resolution HST and JWST imaging, they concluded that in Tau042021 grains up to $\sim$10\,$\micron$ remain well coupled to the gas, whereas grains larger than $\sim$100\,$\micron$ are strongly settled toward the midplane.